Alex-M-Yordanov/ScraperProject/README.md

 * The "Sort by price" button sorts each column by the price of the item in ascending order.
 Any following presses of the button will just switch the sorting order.
 * At the bottom, there is a button "About", that when pressed shows information about the Cloudfare problem and that the currency used is Bulgarian lev.

+### Installation
+1. Download the main folder.
+2. Run app.py - it will create a Flask server.
+3. Open frontpage.html.

 ####  Technologies used: Python (Flask, BeautifulSoup4), HTML, CSS, JS